Susan Gast | Author, Blogger at Easy Food Dehydrating, Beesville Books, and A New Sober You

 (germ-wise).

-Cooked roast beef is best dehydrated at 160°F as mentioned above—but please consult your food dehydrator's owner's manual for their specific instructions.
+Cooked roast beef should be dehydrated at 160°F. Always check your dehydrator’s manual for manufacturer-specific instructions.

 Shown above is a slice of roast beef held by its corner, to show you how stiff the roast beef was after dehydrating.